View on GitHub

 Quick Start

-Get started immediately with minimal setup!
-It works with just one line in a TOML file:
+Get started right away with minimal configuration!
+It works with just a single-line TOML file:

 1. Create a configuration file (config.toml):